rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 ## Unexplored

 Psychological cognitive biases and how they impact both groups.
-In particular _bandwagon effect_ (popular == good), _commitment bias_ (we done it like this before, it has been tried and tested), _omission neglect_ (things we do not know are not important), _bikeshedding_ (syntax vs semantics, etc).
+In particular _bandwagon effect_ (popular == good), _commitment bias_ (we done it like this before, it has been tried and tested, all this effort to learn something...), _omission neglect_ (things we do not know are not important), _bikeshedding_ (syntax vs semantics, etc).
 In particular, syntax vs semantics would be an interesting discussion.
-Theorists tend to think about syntax as a bikeshed, pragmatists fill the gap and talk mostly about liners and formaters, clearly both aspects are important.
+Theorists tend to think about syntax as a bikeshed, pragmatists like to talk about liners and formaters, clearly both aspects are important.

 Imperative vs denotative in the context of both mindsets.
 IMO, this is not a clear cut (few things are), I consider myself very theoretical, yet I like parts of my code to be imperative.